Wizcorp/git-signed/Readme.md

 ![repo settings](./images/repo-settings.png)

-If you are using GitHub or Gitlab, you will need to disable `Allow squash commit` and `Allow rebase commit`; this is due to the fact that signed commits would eithet be squashed into an unsigned one, or simply get unsigned.
+If you are using GitHub or GitLab, you will need to disable `Allow squash commit` and `Allow rebase commit`; this is due to the fact that signed commits would eithet be squashed into an unsigned one, or simply get unsigned.